 Want to feed your family something that is delicious, nutritious and sustainable?
 Wild seafood is a renewable resource that requires minimal freshwater to produce, emits little carbon dioxide, uses no arable land, and produces a lean protein at a cost-per-pound that is lower than other animal proteins.

 That’s why it’s important to make sure your seafood is sustainable.
-To find seafood that is healthy for the oceans, check with your local grocer and favourite restaurants to see if they buy from sustainable fisheries, or look for the SeaChoice logo.
+To find seafood that is healthy for the oceans, check with your local grocer and favourite restaurants to see if they buy from sustainable fisheries, or look for the SeaChoice or OceanWise logo.
 Also look for wild caught fish certified by the Marine Stewardship Council and farmed fish approved by the Aquaculture Stewardship Council.

 1. Dungeness crab.
 Look for Dungeness crab trap caught in Canada, California, Oregon or Washington.
 Known for its sweet and tender flesh, try this sustainable seafood in pasta recipes or on its own with butter.